Daytona Beach in Volusia County, Florida — The American South (South Atlantic)

 Topics and series.
 This memorial is listed in this topic list: War, US Civil.
 In addition, it is included in the Sons of Confederate Veterans/United Confederate Veterans series list.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this memorial is no longer there and will not be replaced.
 This page is an archival view of what was.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Revolutionary Soldiers Memorial (here, next to this marker); Persian Gulf War Memorial (here, next to this marker); Valor (a few steps from this marker); World War I Memorial (a few steps from this marker); 160 North Beach Street (within shouting distance of this marker); 150 North Beach Street (within shouting distance of this marker); 140 North Beach Street (within shouting distance of this marker); 174 North Beach Street (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: Revolutionary Soldiers Memorial (here, next to this marker); Persian Gulf War Memorial (here, next to this marker); Valor (a few steps from this marker); World War I Memorial (a few steps from this marker); 160 North Beach Street (within shouting distance of this marker); 150 North Beach Street (within shouting distance of this marker); 140 North Beach Street (within shouting distance of this marker); 174 North Beach Street (within shouting distance of this marker).
 Touch for a list and map of all markers in Daytona Beach.

-More about this marker.
+More about this memorial.
 The marker is part of a Veterans Memorial Plaza and is one of several individual and collective war memorials at the site.
 A more recent plaque with additional Confederate Veterans is mounted immediately to the right of this plaque, and a Confederate Memorial is also nearby.

 The marker is capped with the emblem of the Sons of Confederate Veterans.